The Biblical Meaning of Prophecy

 While he was still speaking, a bright cloud overshadowed them, and behold, a voice out of the cloud said, “This is My beloved Son, with whom I am well-pleased; listen to Him!” - Matthew 17:5

-While Jesus was still here on earth, he promised the apostles and prophets of His day that the Holy Spirit would give them the eternal truth to speak the will of God.
+While Christ was still here on earth, he promised the apostles and prophets of his day that the Holy Spirit would give them the eternal truth to speak the will of God.

 And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.” - Matthew 28:18-20